Updated: September 11, 2021

 There’s nothing wrong with looking for the best investment, and you should.
 But if you really want to grow your wealth fast, then your initial focus should be to maximize the amount you save every month.

 In other words, save more money first so you can invest more.
-Don’t obsess on finding the best investment at the start, do that later on.
+Don’t obsess about finding the best investment at the start, do that later on.

 The Story Mr. Super Investor and Mr. Super Saver